 (00:30:37) Financial Literacy Training for Therapists

-Here are immediate ways to improve your bookkeeping and financial management skills in your therapy practice:
+Here are a few ways you can start improving your bookkeeping and financial management skills right now in your therapy practice:

 Crime Junkie